 - Gas

 Are you a visual learner?
-This makes it perfect for visual learners to keep track of their budgeting on the go.
-There is no guess work as to how much money is left in each budgeting category.
+The cash envelope system is a perfect solution for visual learners to keep track of their budgeting on the go.
+There is no guesswork as to how much money is left in each budgeting category.

-Most people do not have $1,000 saved in their bank account, which is scary.
+Most people don’t have $1,000 saved in their bank account to cover a sudden emergency.
+That’s a scary place to be financially.
 If you don’t have $1,000 saved, then make that your first goal of budgeting.

 Get the Busy Mom Budget Planner free to help you work out a budget for your family here.